aaemnnosttv/wp-cli-login-command/README.md

 wp login as <user> [options]
 ```

 Create a magic sign-in link for the given user.
 Outputs the created URL with some extra information for the user regarding usage and expiration.
-URLs currently expire 15 minutes after creation, or at the time of use, whichever comes first.
+URLs expire 15 minutes after creation ([configurable](#--expires)), or at the time of use, whichever comes first.

 > `<user>` can be passed as an User ID, username/login or email address.
 This is the same for all `login` commands which accept this as a parameter.

+#### `--expires=<seconds>`

+Set the lifetime of the magic link in seconds.

+    10 minutes = 600
+    1 hour     = 3600
+    1 day      = 86400

+Default: `900` (15 minutes)

 #### `--url-only`